 80% of the economy was now in the hands of the state.
 A process of realigning the objectives of enterprise with those of the country was immediately set into motion.
 The copper mines were to fund a generous “cradle to the grave” welfare system that would reverberate beyond the Copperbelt and benefit everybody.
 Within a decade of the reforms, Zambians were occupying leadership positions in the economy putting to shame the dire predictions made in the 1960s.
 More importantly, free education and free healthcare for all with guaranteed social mobility became the mantra by which the country was to live by.

 In 1991, Kenneth Kaunda graciously exited from office after losing that year’s elections.
 The new government, intoxicated by the fumes of neoliberalism then sweeping the globe, embarked on an ambitious privatization program whose coup de grâce was the re-transfer of the mines to foreign private interests.

 Immediately afterwards, unemployment and destitution, particularly on the Copperbelt, became the order of the day.
-Access to quality social services, once guaranteed to all, were now the preserve of a tiny elite.
+From then on, access to quality social services, once guaranteed to all, were to be the preserve of a tiny elite.
 A schism ran right through the country forming class cleavages wherever it went.

 In our hurry to get rid of Kaunda, we had also gotten rid of Kaundanomics and we therefore lost our way.